Biography according to Mayakovsky. Mayakovsky's death: the poet's tragic finale

 Sources of information:

-Encyclopedic resource www.rubricon.com (Great Soviet Encyclopedia, Encyclopedic Reference "St. Petersburg", Encyclopedia "Moscow", Encyclopedia of Russian-American Relations, Encyclopedic Dictionary "Cinema")
+Encyclopedic resource www.rubricon.com (Great Soviet Encyclopedia, Encyclopedic reference book "St. Petersburg", Encyclopedia "Moscow", Encyclopedia of Russian-American relations, Encyclopedic dictionary "Kino")

-(Source: "Aphorisms from all over the world.
-Encyclopedia of wisdom."
-Www.foxdesign.ru)
+(Source: "Aphorisms from around the world.
+Encyclopedia of wisdom." www.foxdesign.ru)

 See what "Mayakovsky V.V. - biography" is in other dictionaries:

-Vladimir Vladimirovich (1894 1930) the greatest poet of the proletarian revolution.
+Vladimir Vladimirovich (1894-1930), the greatest poet of the proletarian revolution.
 R. in with.
-Baghdad, Kutaisi province. in the family of a forester.
+Baghdad, Kutaisi Province. in the family of a forester.
 He studied at the Kutaisi and Moscow gymnasiums, but did not finish the course.
-The psychology of the child was formed under the impression ... ...
-Literary encyclopedia
+The psychology of the child was under the impression ... ...
+Literary Encyclopedia

-Vladimir Vladimirovich (1893 1930) Poet, reformer of the poetic language.
-In his ideas about what constitutes the basis of poetic language, how the spoken language differs from the literary one and how speech turns into language, he was close to scientific views ...
-Encyclopedia of Cultural Studies
+Vladimir Vladimirovich (1893-1930) Poet, poetic language reformer.
+In his ideas about what constitutes the basis of the poetic language, how the spoken language differs from the literary one, and how speech passes into the language, he was close to scientific views ...
+Encyclopedia of cultural studies

 Mayakovsky.
-I will do this with a completely clear conscience.
-I am quite calm for him.
-Ushakov's explanatory dictionary.
+I will do this with a perfectly clear conscience.
+I'm quite calm about him.
+Explanatory Dictionary of Ushakov.
 D.N.
 Ushakov.
 1935 1940 ...
-Ushakov's Explanatory Dictionary
+Explanatory Dictionary of Ushakov

-The source of the surname of the great Soviet poet was lost on the geographical map.
-The ancestor of Mayakovsky, most likely, came from a village named Mayak, or Mayaki.
-There were several of them in old Russia, most of all in the south.
+The source of the name of the great Soviet poet was lost on the geographical map.
+The ancestor of Mayakovsky, most likely, came from a village called Mayak, or Mayaki.
+There were several of these in old Russia, most of all in the south.
 (F).
 (Source ...
 Russian surnames

-The name of Bagdati in 1940 90 ...
+The name of the city of Baghdati in 1940 90 ...
 Big Encyclopedic Dictionary

 Vladimir Vladimirovich (1893 1930).
-Russian poet futurist; famous figure in world literature.
-In his youth, he inclined towards anarchism and was arrested for revolutionary activities.
-Fully supported the October Revolution and largely ... ...
+Russian futurist poet; well-known figure in world literature.
+In his youth, he leaned towards anarchism and was arrested for revolutionary activities.
+Fully supported the October Revolution and to a large extent ... ...
 1000 biographies

 MAYAKOVSKY, the name of the city of Bagdati (see BAGDATI) in 1940 90 ... encyclopedic Dictionary

 I Mayakovsky Vladimir Vladimirovich, Russian Soviet poet.
-Born into the family of a forester.
+Born in the family of a forester.
 After the death of his father, the family moved to Moscow (1906).
-M. studied in ... ...
+M. studied at ... ...
 Great Soviet Encyclopedia

-MAYAKOVSKY- (Vladimir Vladimirovich (1893 1930) Russian poet; see also VLADIM, VLADIMIR, VOVA, VOLODIMIR, VE VE) Baby! / ... / Do not be afraid, / what again, / in bad weather, / I will cling to thousands of pretty faces, / loving Mayakovsky! / but this is ... ...
-Proper name in Russian poetry of the 20th century: a dictionary of personal names
+MAYAKOVSKY- (Vladimir Vladimirovich (1893 1930) Russian poet; see also VLADIMIR, VLADIMIR, VOVA, VOLODIMIR, VE VE) Baby! / ... / Do not be afraid, / that again, / in bad weather, / I will cling to thousands of pretty faces, / loving Mayakovsky! / yes, this is ... ...
+Proper name in Russian poetry of the XX century: a dictionary of personal names

 Biography